Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/UAI_Network_Attachments.md

         gw: 10.252.0.1
 ```

-The `nmn_subnet` value shown here is not relavent for this section.
+The `nmn_subnet` value shown here is not relevant for this section.

 These values, in turn, feed into the following translation to UAS Helm chart settings: